velexi-research/TestTools.jl/README-Testing.md

   When using `jltest` to run the unit tests, note that the `-W` or `--no-wrapper` option is required for the tests that check the output failing tests to work correctly.

+  __Note__.
+Use this method to test the outcome of the unit tests when they are run by the `julia-actions/julia-runtest` GitHub Action.